DE

 • Inclusion bodies: Refused the case

-No income, no resources, no way to recover
+No income and no resources, so no way to recover

 No way to break out